MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2104-do-not-declare-read-only-mutable-reference-types.md

 |Breaking Change|Non-breaking|

 > [!NOTE]
 > Rule CA2104 is obsolete and will be removed in a future version of Visual Studio.
+It will not be implemented as an [analyzer](roslyn-analyzers-overview.md) due to the complicated analysis that's required to determine the actual immutability of a type.

 ## Cause